BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Option 4 - Use an account provided by your instructor</b></p>

-Your course invitation may have instructed you that they will provide a Microsoft Azure account for you to use.
+Your workshop invitation may have instructed you that they will provide a Microsoft Azure account for you to use.
 If so, you will receive instructions that it will be provided.

-**Unless you received explicit instructions in your course invitations, you much create either a free, MSDN or Personal account.
-You must have an account prior to the course.**
+**Unless you received explicit instructions in your workshop invitations, you much create either a free, MSDN or Personal account.
+You must have an account prior to the workshop.**

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 2: Request Access Credentials to SQL Server 2019 BDC features</b></p>
 <br>